-Staff must follow The Children's Trust Safeguarding Policy but also remember that any professional can at any time make a referral to the Local Authority if they have a concern about a child's welfare.
-Staff at The Children's Trust should follow up their concerns if they are not satisfied with the local authority's children's social care response.
+Staff must follow The Children's Trust Safeguarding Policy but also remember that any professional can at any time make a referral to the Local Authority if they have a concern about a child or vulnerable adult's welfare.
+Staff at The Children's Trust should follow up their concerns if they are not satisfied with the local authority's children's or adult's social care response.

 Whilst every attempt has been made to cover a wide range of situations, it is recognised that any such guidance cannot cover all eventualities.
-There may be times when professional judgements are made in situations not covered by this document, at such times advice should be sought from a senior manager.
+There may be times when professional judgments are made in situations not covered by this document, at such times advice should be sought from a senior manager.

-2. Scope
+4. Scope

 There are various services at The Children's Trust who are regulated by different agencies including Ofsted and Care Quality Commission, services include schools, a children's home and health services.
-This policy has been written to ensure each regulation is adhered to, information is shared in order to protect the child and a child's welfare is at the heart of everything we do.
+This policy has been written to ensure each regulation, framework and standard is adhered to, information is shared in order to protect the child or vulnerable adult and their welfare is at the heart of everything we do.

 This policy applies to all staff, including senior managers and the board of trustees, paid staff, volunteers and sessional workers, agency staff, students and anyone working on behalf of The Children's Trust.
-The Children's Trust acts within the guidance of the Children Act 1989 and 2004 and Working Together to Safeguard Children 2015.
+The Children's Trust acts within the guidance of the Children Act 1989 and 2004, Care Act 2014 and Working Together to Safeguard Children 2018.